-- Contacting the relevant agency (e.g., Fire Brigade) - Procedure for the shutdown of the site: - Indicators on-site that shall prompt the shutdown of areas of work (linked to natural events) - Shutdown procedure and Emergency evacuation procedure of staff and members of the public within range of likely impact.)
+- Contacting the relevant agency (e.g., Fire Brigade) - Procedure for the shutdown of the site; - Indicators on-site that shall prompt the shutdown of areas of work (linked to natural events) - Shutdown procedure and Emergency evacuation procedure of staff and members of the public within range of likely impact.)

-Table 19: Environmental and Social Awareness Training Plan
+Table 21: Environmental and Social Awareness Training Plan

 Areas of Training Key Aspects to be Covered Target Group Frequency Budget.
 Environment, Social Safeguards a.
 Environmental and social awareness on ESS; b.
 Key environmental and social issues associated with the project and subprojects ESMP and findings; c.
 Subproject monitoring and reporting; d.
 Occupational Health and Safety Issues associated with Construction. e.
 Grievance Redress Mechanism implementation f.
 Gender-Based Violence (GBV)/SEA/SH g.
 Child Labor h.
 Communicable Disease Management and Monitoring i.
 Resource Efficiency and conservation j.
 Water conservation and optimal resource use, Awareness regarding open defecation and better WASH practices for relevant community k.
 Identifications, conservation and precautionary measures of wildlife.
-PIU, Contractor staff as well as relevant communities A total of eleven types of training for the proposed sub-project is to be conducted.
+PIU, Contractor staff as well as relevant communities ent, during of training for the